CaeseR112/Personal_Portfolio_Website/README.md

 - **About Me Page** – Brief details about my skills and experience.
 - **Services Page** – Showcasing the services I offer.
 - **Contact Page** – A section to reach out to me.
+- **Individual pages for services** – 4 pages describing servies and showcasing gallery.

 ## 📁 File Structure